-According to the 1900 census records, George Schneider, founder of Geo Schneider & Co., was born in Germany and immigrated to the United States in 1889 at the age of 12.
+According to the 1900 census records, George Schneider, founder of Geo Schneider & Co., was born in Germany in 1875 and immigrated to the United States in 1889.

 His May 6, 1939 obituary, printed in the Brooklyn Daily Eagle, stated that, at the time of his death, his company was the largest independent maker of carbonated beverages in New York City.
 The obituary goes on to say:

 A native of Germany, Mr. Schneider came to this country as a young man and started his beverage concern 40 years ago.
 From a small beginning the firm expanded several times and now occupies a large plant at the Stockholm Street address.

 Records confirm that he started in business sometime around the turn of the century.
 He was listed as a soda water manufacturer in the 1900 census records and first appeared in the Brooklyn City Directories in 1902 with the occupation “waters” and a home listing of 1465 Dekalb Avenue.
 He was also listed in the 1903 Trow Business directory of Brooklyn under “mineral water” at 1465 DeKalb.
 In the 1906 Brooklyn City Directory he was listed for the first time at 181-183 Stockholm Street.

 In a 1909 issue of the “American Bottler” it stated:

 The Mineral Water Establishment of Geo Schneider & Co, 183 Stockholm St, Brooklyn, burned on Friday July 30.
 Seven horses perished and an automobile fell prey to the flames.
 Damage about $ 5,000.
 Not insured.